6.11 Community control toolbox

 More information and guidance is available in a youtube playlist.
 The playlist follows a logical ordering but may not cover all the available resources in the toolbox.

-Once the toolbox is installed, you can use the following command line prompt to get convenient access to soft links for all the files, including the livescripts.:
+Once the toolbox is installed, you can use the following command line prompts to get convenient access, in a separate window, to soft links for all the files, including the livescripts.:

 Some historic source files are available on the following google folder if you want to download individually for personal editing and modification (but seeing warning at the end of this page).
 The most up to date versions are on github.